gjpelletier/delta_method/README.md

 The bivariate Kernel Density Estimates (KDE) are shown in shades of blue using the **kde_contour** function.
 The KDE values indicate the areas with the densest numbers of data points.

 The bivariate data quantiles are shown in the black contour lines using the **quantile_contour** function.
-For example, 50% of the data are enclosed within the 0.5 contour, 90% of the data are enclosed within the 0.9 contour, 99% of the data are within the 0.99 contour, etc.
+For example, 50% of the data are enclosed within the 0.5 contour, 90% of the data are within the 0.9 contour, 99% of the data are within the 0.99 contour, etc.

 Comparing the quantile contours with the regression prediction intervals we see that 90-99% of the data points are within the 95% prediction intervals of the regression.
 The quantile contours are a big help for interpreting how well the regression fits the vast majority of the data.